 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the consolidated financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
 Accordingly, actual results could differ materially from those estimates.
-Accounting policies subject to estimates include valuation of goodwill, intangible assets, impairments, revenue recognition, income taxes, business combinations and equity-based compensation.
+Accounting policies subject to estimates include valuation of goodwill, intangible assets, impairments, fair value remeasurements, capitalized software development costs, revenue recognition, income taxes, business combinations and equity-based compensation.